-- 2.1 It is recommended that the Committee: - approves the Draft Site Planning Brief for consultation purposes; and - remits the Director of City Development to consult with the local communities and interested parties on the Draft Site Planning Brief and report back on the results of the consultation within six months.
+- 2.1 It is recommended that the Committee:

+- approves the Site Planning Brief; and

+- refers the Brief to the Development Management Committee for approval as supplementary guidance to the Development Plan.

 3 FINANCIAL IMPLICATIONS

 3.1 There are no financial implications for the Council in terms of this report.